 Located in Taumadhi Square

-New Café Nyatapola was a little on the expensive side for me, but I couldn’t resist spending a little time in this adorable café.
-It looks like a miniature temple.
-It does seem overpriced, so I’d only recommend it for a cup of coffee or tea.
+Cafe Harati looks like a miniature temple within one of the squares.
+It does seem a little overpriced, so I’d recommend it for a cup of coffee or tea instead of a whole meal.
 That way, you can enjoy the view and keep your budget in check.
 If you end up getting food here, let me know how it is in the comments.

 Shyama Bakery